OceanBase logo

 [root@xxx oat]#

-3. Terminate the running MariaDB service processes.
-Depending on the MariaDB version, the actual process name may be mariadbd or mysqld.
+3. Stop the running MariaDB service process (the actual process name may be mariadbd or mysqld depending on the MariaDB version).

 pkill mariadbd;